-What deregulation means for lawyers?
+What deregulation means for the Australian legal profession?

 For more information about deregulation of lawyers, see the Department of Home Affairs website, or the factsheet from the Law Institute of Victoria.

-For those lawyers who were previously an RMA who intend to resume providing immigration assistance from commencement of the new legislation on 22 March 2021, transitional arrangements have been developed to enable lawyers who are no longer RMAs to access ImmiAccount.
+Transitional arrangements have been developed to enable lawyers who are no longer RMAs to access ImmiAccount.

 The transitional period is from 22 March to November 2021.

-During the transitional period lawyers can use their former MARN as a temporary lawyer ID number to access ImmiAccount.
+During the transitional period, lawyers can use their former MARN as a temporary lawyer ID number to access ImmiAccount.
 Lawyers can use their former MARN for this purpose until such time as a new unique identifier number is provided by the Department of Home Affairs (the Department).
-This is expected to be in place November 2021.
+This is expected to be in place until November 2021.

 Lawyers should then email the completed form 1548 with a copy of their practising certificates to firstname.lastname@example.org.

 The lawyer will receive a response from the email@example.com mailbox with advice that their details have been updated and how they can access ImmiAccount.
-These procedures will be available on the Home Affairs website from 22 March 2021.

-Information from the Adminstrative Appeals Tribunal
+Information from the Administrative Appeals Tribunal